Lower School (Preschool-Fourth Grade)

 • In art, students are moving into the “Richer Symbols” stage of artistic development.
 Their representations show increased attention to shape, color, composition, pose, and descriptive detail.
 Children want to express their growing, and increasingly specific, understandings of the world.
 Narrative is a driving force in painting.
 Animals are a favorite theme in the 8/9s, allowing students to consider elements of color, shape, pose, and proportion in a subject that they naturally connect to.
 Projects include paintings, sculptures in clay, functional clay objects, printmaking, and, finally, papier-maché sculptures of animals that are native to Manhattan.

 • The shop curriculum is designed to further enhance students’ development and understanding of tools and materials.
 The semester begins with the creation of xylophones; this develops students’ awareness that wood has musical properties and teaches how it can be tuned to create an endless variety of pitches.
-We discuss the history and physics of this instrument—and the instruments students create are used in music class.
+Students discuss the history and physics of this instrument—and the instruments students create are used in music class.
 During the second cycle, students create a circus act.
 This imaginative narrative involves working on the setting as well as the action.
 They learn about the sculptor Alexander Calder and his circus.

 • Students meet for drama once a week in half groups.
 The school year starts with scripted plays based on books, which the students adapt in small groups, using improvisational games and scene work.
 In the second half of the school year, the class collaborates with other teachers on a project related to the work students are doing in other areas of the curriculum.